getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 ### Definition & Configuration

 Each theme should have a definition file called `blueprints.yaml` which has some information about the theme.
-It can optionally provide **form** definitions to be used in the [**Administrator Panel**](../../admin-panel/introduction) to allow for editing of theme options.
+It can optionally provide **form** definitions to be used in the [**Administration Panel**](../../admin-panel/introduction) to allow for editing of theme options.
 The **Antimatter** theme has the following `blueprints.yaml` file:

 ```ruby
 name: Antimatter